boostorg/hana/doc/tutorial.md

      style="min-width: 310px; height: 400px; margin: 0 auto"
      data-dataset="benchmark.reverse.move.json">
 </div>

+@note
+Keep in mind that `fusion::reverse` is usually lazy, and we're forcing its evaluation for the purpose of benchmarking.

 As you can see, Hana is faster than Fusion, probably because of a more consistent use of move semantics in the implementation.
 If we had not